developingAlex/lakedisappointment/README.md

 **Update: there were at least another two people affected by this issue but we couldn't figure out the cause**

 # Instructors solutions to the challenges:
+( *quick notes of instructors solution - high level (means I don't have exact code snips but its nothing we haven't done before )* )
 ## listing the products
-if we're signed in, list the products
+If we're signed in, list the products

-otherwise set the state's products list to null.

-that was put in a 'load()' method
+Otherwise set the state's products list to null.
+(That was put in a `load()` method)

-how to detect when they click sign out? apparently this.setstate is asynchronous the second argument to setState is a callback function once setState is finished.
+How do we detect when they click sign out?
+Apparently **this.setstate is asynchronous**

+The second argument to setState is a callback function that setState will call once setState is finished.

-but instead
-he uses componentDidUpdate and then in there compares the decodedToken to the prevState's decodedToken and if it's changed then runs the load method.
+But instead he uses `componentDidUpdate` and then in there compares the decodedToken to the `prevState`'s decodedToken and if it's changed then runs the load method.

-(in the screen recording he's running through how the internals of the setState method works)
+( *in the screen recording he's running through how the internals of the setState method works* )

 ## form to create new products

-similar pattern to the signup form.
+The form to create a new proudct follows the same pattern we used to make the signup form.

-now how to update the state to include the newly created product
+Now how to update the state to include the newly created product?

-uses this.setState to concat the new product onto the existin product array.
+He uses `this.setState` to concat the new product onto the existing product array.

-when creation happens, response from backend should spit back the newly saved document from the db.  including the db _id. in this way the frontend then has this information so that if it wants to make a subsequent request in relation to that item, it has the _id to use to identify which one it's talking about to the server.
+When creation happens, the response from the backend should spit back the newly saved document from the db.
+This will include the documents id property `_id`.
+In this way the frontend then has the necessary information so that if it wants to make a subsequent request in relation to that item, it has the _id to use to identify which one it's talking about to the server. (*As opposed to sending a request to the server to have a product created, and getting only a success message, and then needing to make a subsequent request to the server to find the document that was just created to get a hold of its document _id*)

 ## updating a product

-a good amazing cheatsheet mongoose vs active record (from his coder academy patterns github)
+A good amazing cheatsheet that makes a good reference at this point is [mongoose vs active record](https://github.com/Coder-Academy-Patterns/mongoose-vs-activerecord)

-he's using the findOneAndUpdate(conditions, changes, {new: true, runValidators: true})
+He's using the `findOneAndUpdate(conditions, changes, {new: true, runValidators: true})`

-the {new: true, runValidators: true} is to override the mongoose defaults
-new: true => Please return to us the NEW product runValidators => self explanatory
+The `{new: true, runValidators: true}` is to override the mongoose defaults `new: true` = Please return to us the NEW product once you've made it (*front end to backend*) `runValidators` = Pretty self explanatory, ensures the data passes the validation tests in the model's schema

-he adds that to the backend code in a new route: put /products/:id
+He adds that to the backend code in a new route: put /products/:id

-(you can refer to his git commits for step by step code changes)
+(you can refer to his [git commits](https://github.com/Coder-Academy-Patterns/yarra) for step by step code changes, *they may be on a non-master branch if you don't see them on the master*)

 He wanted to have a single product form that could be used for both creating and editing.

-he handles the difference between the two cases with props. he changes the title of the form using a prop so the caller can decide. and he runs a generic 'onSubmit' that is also passed by the caller so the caller can handle what to do with the data depending on use case.
+* He handles the difference between the two cases with props.
+He changes the title of the form using a prop so the caller can decide, and then he runs a generic 'onSubmit' that is also passed by the caller so the caller can handle what to do with the data depending on use case.

+* or put more explicitly:

+    There is a function for creating a new product, and there is a function for updating an existing product, those functions invoke different mongoose database calls. (*in the instructors repo those functions are `export function createProduct(data) {...}` and `export function updateProduct(id, data) {...}` within the file /web/src/api/products.js*)

+    Those functions exist in an appropriate file along with other files of database modification functions like the ones for adding new users. (*The files in /web/src/api*)

+    The App.js file imports those two functions so it can use them.

+    The App.js logic, when showing the form to create a new product, passes that form a callback function (a function the form can call when its button is clicked) which the App.js logic sets as the function for creating a new product.

+    The App.js code that has to do with showing the form for updating a product, renders the **same** form as it does for creating a new product, but when it passes *that* form a callback function it sets that function to be the one for **editing** a product.

+    In this way the code we wrote for displaying a Form to do with products has been reused, and the data collected by the form will be funneled to the appropriate function (create or modify) because the Form was passed a function to just call when it was finished, and it's now the responsibility of the calling component (App.js) to arrange the appropriate function to be passed.

 ### doing the edit form for updating products

-in the components/Product.js
+( *in the components/Product.js* )

-he adds an onEdit command in an onClick on the div of an individual proudct listing. the product list he has as its own component
+He adds an onEdit command in an onClick on the div of an individual product listing.
+The product list he has as its own component.

-the individual product component's responsibility: I'll let you know when I'm clicked the product list component's responsibility: I'll let you know which one was clicked.
+The individual **product** component's responsibility to the parent component (product list): **I'll let you know when I'm clicked**

+The **product list** component's responsibility to the update function: I'll let you know **which one** was clicked.

 **Note: if you need to wrap multiple elements in a div because it's in a javascript return statement, but you don't actually want a div, use the fragment element**

-clicking on a product then has the effect of setting a value in the state called activeProductId and this gets set to the id of the product that was clicked.
+Clicking on a product then has the effect of setting a value in the state called activeProductId and this gets set to the id of the product that was clicked.

-in order to get the product edit form to render when a product was clicked, the productList component has a prop called renderEditForm(product) which is a function passed to it by the parent calling function (as an arrow function)
+In order to get the product edit form to render when a product was clicked, the productList component has a prop called renderEditForm(product) which is a function passed to it by the parent calling function (as an arrow function).

+To ensure that the form for editing loads pre-filled with the existing data of the product, the product object is passed to the form, which the form then uses to see what the current data is, and set the defaultValue of its fields to be that data, in this way if you had a product with brand name 'ACME' and name 'Widgy bar' then if the user clicks on it, the same form as used for creating new products gets displayed beneath the product and the field for brand name already has 'ACME' and the field for name already has 'Widgy bar' in it.

-to then used .map to find the product in the list that was updated, and if it was it gets replaced with the updated version.
+You then use .map to find the product in the list that was updated, and if it was it gets replaced with the updated version.

-and then finally sets the states activeProductId back to null.
+Finally set the state's activeProductId back to null.

 # following along to make a wishlist functionality where users can maintain a wishlist of products (demonstrates how to manage database relationships)

-1. create a new model called wishlist initially a copy paste of the models/product.js code
+1. Create a new model called wishlist initially a copy paste of the models/product.js code
     ```javascript
     const mongoose = require('./init')
     const Schema = mongoose.Schema